icloud-photos-downloader/icloud_photos_downloader/README.md

 ### System Keyring

-You can store your password in the system keyring using the `icloud` command-line tool (installed with the `pyicloud` dependency):
+You can store your password in the system keyring using the `icloud` command-line tool:

 ``` plain
 $ icloud --username jappleseed@apple.com